ossrs/srs/README.md

 ## About

-SRS(Simple RTMP Server) is created in 2013.10.
+SRS(Simple RTMP Server) is created in 2013.10 by winlin.
-SRS supports many protocols includes RTMP, HLS, HTTP-FLV, HDS and MPEG-DASH.
+SRS supports the major internet live steraming protocols including RTMP, HLS, HTTP-FLV, HDS and MPEG-DASH.
-SRS can run on both LINUX and OSX, and X86, X64, ARM and MIPS cpu.
+User can run SRS on LINUX and OSX, with CPUs such as X86, X64, ARM and MIPS.
-Vhost is used as service unit for live cluster, which delivery stream by origin and edge.
+The cluster feature consists of origin and edge server, which uses vhost as the service unit seperating config for customers.
-The stream on origin can be transcoded, DVR to VOD file, ingest from external sources, or forwarded to other servers.
+There're lots of useful features in origin server, including transcoding, DVR, ingesting and forwarding.
-HTTP API and callback is powerful mechenism for integraty.
+The ST coroutine, HTTP API and tracable log cost SRS effective for maintainability.
-The wikis are writen by both English and Chinese.
+All wikis are writen in English and Chinese.

 Why SRS?